raphaellueckl/inschpektor/readme.md

 ### Bugs
 - If node is not reachable once, then it can't get back into a "healthy" state.
 A the prompt requesting another IP won't go away after following successful calls.
+- Usernames for neighbors disappear after a restart of inschpektor

 ### Supported
 ✓ View neighbors